Instructions for the Remotely Proctored CLT

 - After submitting, you will be asked to provide your valuable feedback in the form of a survey.

 - You are then free to leave the testing room.

 - Please do not discuss the content of the exam with others or on social media.

 After Test Day

-- Scores will be released within 10 business days after test day.
+- Scores will be released on the second Thursday after test day.
 We will email all registrants as soon as scores are available.